 Doctors are the leaders and often the founders of their healthcare practices, so it usually falls to them to take steps that continue to move the business forward.
 That’s on top of actually administering care.
 Adding documentation time to the mix makes it kind of unfair, let alone chronologically impossible.

 - Join a Consortium

-By joining a consortium, doctors can ensure that their staff and healthcare practice is collaborating with other organizations to stay up-to-date with practices and contribute to establishing the standards that their facility should operate on.
-Earning back one hour in the week, or sometimes even month, can be enough to attend those consortium meetings.
+By joining a consortium, doctors can ensure that their staff and healthcare practice are collaborating with other organizations to stay up-to-date with practices and contribute to establishing the standards that their facility should operate on.
+Earning back one hour in the week, or sometimes even a month can be enough to attend those consortium meetings.

 The office is a big part of a doctor’s life, but believe it or not there actually is a world beyond that.
 Less documentation time means getting back home sooner and equalizing the scales of work-life balance.

 See your children grow up!
 Have a healthy marriage!
 Get a tan!
 These are all good things that doctors should be able to experience just like other human beings that don’t have to perform endless data entry.

 - Take Up a Hobby

 Always being mentally stuck in work mode prevents doctors from getting the recharge time that’s essential to having a productive day and being effective at solving patients’ health problems.
 Considering this, a hobby isn’t time wasted, it’s actually time well-spent – away from documentation.